dmd-program/dmd-300-sp17/creating-a-pecha-kucha-style-pitch.md

 **The rules for this format of presentation are simple:**

 1. Create only 20 slides
-2. Slides automatically advance every 20 seconds
+2. As you are talking, slides automatically advance every 20 seconds